Transform Your Basic Style...

 The back pattern at the shoulder will not only be longer and slightly forward, but wider than the front pattern piece.
 The extra ease in the back allows for movement in the fabric where you need it at the shoulder area.

 The bust, waist, and hips should be eased or darted to fall softly over the curves of the body, so that the sides flatter the silhouette.

-Line up your hems according to your notes on proportion, stand back from the dress form, and begin to observe this one simple comfortable piece you can re-create over and over.
+Line up your hems according to your notes on proportion, stand back from the dress form, and begin to observe this one simple comfortable piece to re-create over and over.
 Try it on!
-If you still need slight adjustments, adapt the pads on the form to match the fit of the muslin on your body and then mark the changes right on your test piece.
+If you still need slight adjustments, adapt the pads on the form to match the fit of the muslin on your body, and then mark the changes right on your muslin.

 My closet and I have a relationship.
 I take time to keep it current with my life (after all, I have to get dressed every day), and it rewards me with positive feedback through the assurance that everything it has to offer will fit and flatter me.
 Who would want it otherwise?

 Who am I?
 What do I need?
 How is my life set up?
 And how can my clothes support that?
 Would "less stuff" simplify, or make me feel deprived?

 Taking control of your wardrobe is a thoughtful and organic process: you make choices based on your life as it is; giving up clothes that don't fit usually clears a lot out; even if it also means admitting you are not a size smaller.

 Letting go of things you used to wear may mean admitting your life is not as exciting as it was before you got married and had a few kids...things change.
 Our wardrobe requirements change.

 I am a bit innovative about this process, but if you don't respond to the idea of lining up all your blue jackets, try this.